BrockDSL/Jupyter_Notebooks_Tutorial/README.md

 ![Code Cells][jupyter7]

-Some code run in cells can produce visual results such as graphs and maps.
-Cells in Jupyter support visualization like this as well!
+Some code run in cells can even produce visualizations such as graphs.

 ![Graph Cell][jupyter8]
-![Map Cell][jupyter9]

 Markdown cells are used to store text formatted using Markdown syntax.
 A cheat sheet for Markdown can be found [here](https://www.markdownguide.org/cheat-sheet/).
 Most often these are used to introduce and describe the code that is being used and to make titles.